alirezahematidev/fakelab/README.md

 ## Fakelab Runtime

-`fakelab/runtime` enables `fakelab` module at runtime, allowing your frontend or Node environment to communicate with the running Fakelab mock server.
+`fakelab/browser` enables `fakelab` module at runtime, allowing your frontend or Node environment to communicate with the running Fakelab mock server.

-## `fakelab.url()`
+## `fakelab.url`

 The base URL of the running Fakelab server.